Eden Golan: Career

 In preparation for the Eurovision Song Contest 2024, the Israeli Public Broadcasting Corporation decided to return to selecting the country's representative for the competition through cooperation with the Keshet 12 channel and the talent show Rising Star.
 Golan won all stages of the show, performing Whitney Houston's "I Have Nothing" and Aerosmith's "I Don't Want to Miss a Thing" for the final.
 She ultimately won both the jury and public vote, becoming the Israeli representative for the contest.
 Her entry for the contest, "Hurricane", was selected at a later stage.
-Her song qualified for the final on 11 May and finished in fifth place overall and in second place based on the public vote.
+Her song qualified for the final on 11 May, placing first in the second semi-final, and in the grand final finished in fifth place overall and in second place based on the public vote.

 In May 2024, she performed in a Tel Aviv rally demanding the release of hostages amid the Gaza war hostage crisis.
 Noga Erez, Netta Barzilai and Lola Marsh also performed.
 Family members of hostages also spoke, including Rachel Goldberg-Polin, mother of American-Israeli Hersh Goldberg-Polin.
 Ambassadors from the United States, United Kingdom, Germany and Austria also addressed the crowds.
 Former Secretary of State, Hillary Clinton also appeared in a video message.

+On 2 June 2024, Golan joined New York City mayor Eric Adams in the annual Celebrate Israel parade, and at a fundraising event for United Hatzalah on 4 June 2024, Golan won the organization's Hero Award and Adams in his capacity as mayor declared June 4th "Eden Golan Day", saying of her performance at Eurovision “We should all use our talents, and Eden has used hers in a real way," and adding while addressing Golan “And we know you should have won the total contest.”

+Golan was part of the flag team created by El Al to support the Israeli delegation to the 2024 Summer Paralympic Games in Paris, France.

+Golan released her first new single, "Older", following her Eurovision performance on 25 September 2024.

 Golan was the spokesperson revealing the Israeli jury votes in the final of the Eurovision Song Contest 2025.

+In December 2025, Golan participated in the 2025 edition of the children's musical show Festigal alongside Shahar Tavoch.

+In March 2026, speaking about her life after her performance at the 2024 Eurovision Song Contest in the context of the protests which had occurred there and at other performances of hers since, Golan said "I’ve had recurring anxiety since Eurovision: I walk into a place, a restaurant or a show, and someone shoots me from behind.
+I have recurring nightmares of people chasing me and killing me.
+But I’m learning to live with it."

+On 12 June 2026, Golan performed at the 2026 Tel Aviv Pride festival, which featured its' first parade since the October 7 attacks.